To see gallery of entire works together, click HERE

 The setting resembles a workshop, drawing attention to both the "workshop of life" and the idea that we are also creations of the Great Master, the son of a carpenter.
 In the workshop of life, we ponder truth, wrestle with it before God, discover weaknesses, and apply Grace to the best of our mortal capabilities.

 The potted plants exhibit different states of Faith, expanding on Alma's extensive allegory of our Faith being like "unto a seed" (Alma 32:28).
-Among other things, the hourglass represents the limited time we have here in this mortal realm, the ladder our aspirations in movement towards a higher realm, the red chain as the inevitable sins we encounter, and the compass in the subject's hands a pondering of truth.
+Among other things, the hourglass represents the limited time we have here in this mortal realm, the ladder our aspirations in movement towards a higher realm, the red chain as the inevitable sins and trials we encounter, and the compass in the subject's hands a pondering of truth.

 Melancholia I, etching by Albrecht Dürer, 1514